amcquistan/flask-text-blob-sentiment-analyzer/blog_article.md

 *** index-scaffolding.png ***

-At this point I need to make a new route and view function for serving up the results.html template.
-To do this I define a new function named results(...) and decorate it with the @app.route('/results') decorator and similarly have it return the template using render_template function.
-However, there is one change to be made to the route(...) decorator which includes specifying that it should only accept the POST request method as shown below.
+At this point I can make a new route and view function for serving up the results.html template.
+To do this I define a new function named results(...) below the @app.route('/results') decorator and, similarly have the view function return the template using render_template.
+However, there is one change needed with the decorator directing it to only accept the POST request method as shown below.

 ```
 # __init__.py